'Black Bear' Review: Aubrey Plaza Needs An Artist Retreat

 Frowneys: Very, very minor issues with the ending

-Bear of this and the cow of ’First Cow’ competing for the best supporting actress awards?
+The bear in this and the cow of ’First Cow’ competing for the best supporting actress awards?
 Let’s discuss.